Fix version mismatch errors

 node --version

-For Apple Silicon (M1/M2), ensure Docker images use the correct architecture:
+On Apple Silicon (M1/M2/M3), verify that Docker images use the correct architecture:

 # Check Docker architecture